Big Run (video game)

-Big Run was also ported to the Amiga and Atari ST.
+Big Run was also ported to the Amiga and Atari ST by The Sales Curve.

 Super Famicom version

 The race proceeds in a straight line without any 360° effects to simulate the road turning around in a different direction.
 Most of the turns are on a 30° angle, forcing the player to turn sharply to the left or right.
 At the end of the game, there is a message that says "Those who have tasted the waters of Africa will always long to be here" along with some synthesized beats.
 This message will play right after the "game over" screen no matter if the player wins or loses the game.

 The object of the game is to travel from the cosmopolitan landscape of Tripoli, Libya to the swamp regions of West Africa (including the target of Dakar) in a rally race.
 Hitting various environmental obstacles or other vehicles will damage the player's vehicle.
 Taking too much damage will result in trouble for the vehicle's components.

 There are many navigators (one female, five male) that know all the roads in Africa (the signals are given by nudges to turn either left or right).
 In addition, there are many corporate sponsors (with names sounding similar to real life corporations), auto mechanics, and automobile parts to choose from as the player goes for more than 4000 km through tricky terrain.
 Deserts, jungles, and even darkness pose challenges to the player.
 The object is to finish each leg of the rally before time runs out (failing to achieve this goal will result in a disqualification and an immediate game over, like in the real life rally circuit).
 Navigators help by directing players safely past areas of darkness in the race.
 Engine parts must be replaced by mechanics approximately every 2500 km.
 Racing equipment (tires, engine, brakes) must be packed up in the vehicle, creating extra weight that slows down the vehicle's top speed rating.

 The goal is to have as many replacement parts as possible while keeping the vehicle as light as possible.
 Emergencies do not cost money but will cause the player to lose time on the clock while waiting for the repair truck to appear.
 Having no parts will eventually cause the vehicle to stall on the rally, eating up the player's limited time.